websockets/ws/doc/ws.md

 - `callback` {Function}

 Create a new server instance.
 One of `port`, `server` or `noServer` must be provided or an error is thrown.
+An HTTP server is automatically created, started, and used if `port` is set.
+To use an external HTTP/S server instead, specify only `server` or `noServer`.
+In this case the HTTP/S server must be started manually.
+The "noServer" mode allows the WebSocket server to be completly detached from the HTTP/S server.
+This makes it possible, for example, to share a single HTTP/S server between multiple WebSocket servers.

 If `verifyClient` is not set then the handshake is automatically accepted.
 If